Residency Requirement - Research Doctorate

 The policy specifies that students must meet this requirement while enrolled in their Ph.D. program because master’s degree students are frequently focused on developing a more limited set of specific research skills and completing their project in 2-3 years.
 In contrast, Ph.D. students are expected to have a much broader perspective, and are expected to become leaders in whatever career path they choose.

-Head of a Graduate Program: Member of the Graduate Faculty with ultimate responsibility and academic authority for a graduate degree program.
+- Member of the Graduate Faculty with ultimate responsibility and academic authority for a graduate degree program.
 For departmental graduate programs, this may be the Department Head; for Intercollege Graduate Degree Programs it is a faculty Chair.
-In all cases, the Head must be a tenure-line member of the Graduate Faculty.
+In all cases the Head must be a tenure-line member of the Graduate Faculty.

 - Over a twelve-month period the Ph.D. student must spend at least two consecutive semesters, exclusive of summer sessions, as a registered full-time student engaged in academic work at the Penn State campus(es) offering the Ph.D. degree in the student’s graduate major program.